 Cataract (cloudy lens) is a common diagnosis.
 It affects one out of every six adults age 40 and older.
 Surgery is the primary treatment for cataracts.
 Board-certified ophthalmologists David Fuerst, MD and Nicole Fuerst, MD specialize in the diagnosis and treatment of cataracts, utilizing the most advanced surgical tools and techniques to remove your clouded lens and improve your vision.
 The surgical procedure is painless, and usually requires no injection, no stitches, and you go home without an eye patch.
-To schedule a consultation at David J. Fuerst, MD, Inc., contact the office in Glendale or West Covina, California, by phone or online today.
+To schedule a consultation at Fuerst Eye Center, contact the office in Glendale or West Covina, California, by phone or online today.

 Cataracts are a clouding of the natural lens of your eye.
 They’re part of the aging process but can develop at any age.